MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 ## Evaluating the Options

 The overwhelming majority of customers we work with in the field remain on-premises when delivering software updates for Microsoft 365 Apps.
-The original version of Office 2013 Click-to-Run was released years ago when update options were very limited and network transport optimizations didn't exist.
+The original version of Office 2013 Click-to-Run was released years ago when update options were  limited and network transport optimizations didn't exist.
 Many customers used an on-premises file share and mirrored Office CDN content each month.
 Microsoft 365 Apps has evolved since then to provide customers with many more options, including multiple channels, languages, and 64-bit architecture.
-These additional options can lead to a large increase in the amount of content IT Pros must download and replicate on-premises.
+These additional options can lead to a large increase in the number of content IT Pros must download and replicate on-premises.

 Since that time, there have been tremendous innovations in Windows and Configuration Manager that provide many new capabilities for servicing Office.
 With so many choices and combinations, a visual aid may help you choose how to manage updates.
 The flowchart below is a comparison of update options, with a special focus on network transport.
 Choosing an update option also determines what process is delivering notifications to the end-user (Office or Configuration Manager or both).
 For example, if the customer wants to hide or control the precise timing of software updates and the level of notifications, then Configuration Manager should be considered.
 If the customer values network optimization and lowest cost of ownership to service Office, then update from CDN with Delivery Optimization (DO) should be considered.